Here we are again Retro Gamers!

 The console comes packaged with heavy-hitting titles like * The Legend of Zelda: A Link to the Past, Star Fox and Final Fantasy VI.

-As for the latter, it is listed as Final Fantasy III, but it is the game featuring Terra Branford, one of my favourite Final Fantasy female characters.
+As for the latter, it is listed as Final Fantasy III, but it is the game featuring Terra Branford, one of my favorite Final Fantasy female characters.

 Anyway, these are only a few of the great titles that are available.